Mary Hanford Ford: Before 1884

 She married Smith Moses Ford about October 8, 1878, when she was known as Minnie Finnie and was living in Winfield, Kansas.
 She was his second wife.
 S.M.
 Ford was a former alderman, teacher, newspaper writer and eventually newspaper publisher.
 Their first child, Roland Ford, was born circa 1879.

-It is after this that Mary Hanford Ford became visible as a member of clubs.
-Circa 1880, Ford was among a circle of women who formed the Friends Council Club in Kansas City, of intentionally limited number of members, and focused on reviewing the history, literature, philanthropy and art of early civilizations.
+It was after this that Mary Hanford Ford became visible as a member of clubs.
+Circa 1880, Ford was among a circle of women who formed the Friends Council Club in Kansas City, of an intentionally limited number of members, and focused on reviewing the history, literature, philanthropy, and art of early civilizations.
+For the June 4, 1880, US Census, the family was living on 7th St in Kansas City, Missouri, with her parents and siblings and their own children.
+Father Asahel C. and husband Smith M. were in real estate, as was her brother Elmer.
+There were also three black servants in the house and five boarders.
 Circa 1882, Ford was visible entertaining visitors.
-Another early club Ford was involved in was the Social Science Club; she was visible working with it in 1884.
-Ford's daughter Lynette was born on 6 June 1883.
+Another early club Ford was involved in was the Social Science Club; she was visible speaking at a regional conference in 1884.
+Ford's daughter Lynette was born on 1886.